AbdelrhmanAmin/React-Dynamic-Routes-Manager/README.md

 The problem is that I did have dynamic pages with params like `:id`, `:page`...etc and if someone decided to manipulate the url and enter a random id, the app would show the page but of course it would be broken.
-So I decided to create a wrapper component to manager to fetch the server and check  if the id is valid.
+So I decided to create a manager component to fetch the server and check if the id is valid.
 You can tweak this code to your own needs..